termlen0/termlen0.github.io/_posts/2016-12-28-observations.md

 [Nsot](https://github.com/dropbox/nsot) is an opensource IPAM(primarily) from the folks at dropbox.
 Last year at the NetDevOps workshop at Interop,  [Jathan](https://twitter.com/jathanism) demo'ed the solution.
-It had 2 things that got my attention\:
+It had 2 things that caught my attention\:

 1. It was written with an API first approach
 2. It was written in python (a language that I am least uncomfortable